FieldMarshallVague/radix-mock-up/dev-test-thoughts.md

 ### design file

 Wow, been a while since I saw something this complete.

 - panic.
 - breathe.

+  - I'm used to being 'talked at' and coming up with something, but it always nice to work from something concrete.
+I like to offer improvements where I see them.

 ## analysis